Updated March 2025

 GRI Indicator EN15

-Percentage of product weight sold that is reclaimable and useful at end of product life cycle and percentage that is actually reclaimed: the definition of “reclaiming” for automobiles refers to reusing and recovering materials as well as energy.
+Percentage of product weight sold that is reclaimable and useful at the end of the product lifecycle and percentage that is actually reclaimed: the definition of “reclaiming” for automobiles refers to reusing and recovering materials as well as energy.

 These types of reclaiming should be reported separately.